-4. Process for Construction Plan Review by Board of Commissioners
+(4) Process for Construction Plan Review by Board of Commissioners

-- If the Planning Department determines that the Construction Plan must be reviewed by the Board of Commissioners due to significant changes from First Plat, the following process shall apply. - a.
+If the Planning Department determines that the Construction Plan must be reviewed by the Board of Commissioners due to significant changes from First Plat, the following process shall apply.

+- a.
 The applicant shall submit the Construction Plan to the Planning Department no less than twenty-three (23) days prior to the Planning Board meeting at which the proposal will be reviewed. - b.
 The submittal is reviewed by the Technical Review Committee prior to the Planning Board meeting for comments and recommendations from other agencies. - c.
 Notice of the review shall be sent to the applicant and adjoining property owners as required in Section H below. - d.
 The Planning Department forwards the staff recommendation to the Planning Board and applicant. - e.
 The Planning Board shall review the Construction Plan and indicate their recommendation for approval, disapproval or approval subject to modifications.
 If the Board recommends disapproval or approval subject to modifications, the necessary reasons or modifications will be specified in the minutes of the meeting. - f.
 The Planning Board forwards the recommendation to the Board of Commissioners for review.
-The recommendation shall be submitted to the Board of Commissioners for consideration not later than thirty (30) days after the Planning Board has acted or its time to act has expired.
+The recommendation shall be submitted to the Board of Commissioners for consideration not later than thirty (30) days after the Planning Board has acted or its time to act has expired. - g.

-g.
 The Board of Commissioners shall review the Construction Plan and indicate approval, approval with modifications or disapproval of the Construction Plan.
 If the Board of Commissioners gives approval subject to modifications or disapproval to the Construction Plan, the necessary reasons or modifications will be specified in the minutes of the meeting.

-3.5.
-Deadline for Submission of Construction Plan for Board of Commissioners Review
+(5) Deadline for Submission of Construction Plan for Board of Commissioners Review

-If the Board of Commissioners chooses to required to review the Construction Plan at First Plat decision due to significant changes, the following apply.
+If the Board of Commissioners is required to review the Construction Plan due to significant changes, the following apply.
 The Construction Plan shall be submitted twenty-three (23) days prior to the day on which approval is requested for subdivisions.
-Within sixty (60) days after the official submission date of the construction Construction platPlan, the Planning Board will review it and indicate their recommendation for approval, disapproval, or approval subject to modification.
-Failure of the Planning Board to act on the construction platConstruction Plan within this sixty (60) day period will be deemed a favorable recommendation for approval.
-The construction platConstruction Plan shall be forwarded to the Board of Commissioners.
-The Board of Commissioners will review the construction platConstruction Plan and indicate their approval, disapproval, or approval subject to modifications within five (5) four (4) regular meetings of the official submission date to the Board of Commissioners.
-Failure of the Board of Commissioners to act on the construction plat Construction Plan within five (5) four (4) regular meetings will be deemed approval of the plat-Plan as submitted.
-If the Planning Board recommends or the Board of County Commissioners givegives disapproval or approval subject to modifications, the necessary reasons or modifications will be specified in the minutes of the meeting.
+Within sixty (60) days after the official submission date of the Construction Plan, the Planning Board will review it and indicate their recommendation for approval, disapproval, or approval subject to modification.
+Failure of the Planning Board to act on the Construction Plan within this sixty (60) day period will be deemed a favorable recommendation for approval.
+The Construction Plan shall be forwarded to the Board of Commissioners.
+The Board of Commissioners will review the Construction Plan and indicate their approval, disapproval, or approval subject to modifications within four (4) regular meetingssixty (60) days of the official submission date to the Board of Commissioners.
+Failure of the Board of Commissioners to act on the Construction Plan within four (4) regular meetingsixty (60) days will be deemed approval of the Plan as submitted.
+If the Planning Board recommends or the Board of County Commissioners gives disapproval or approval subject to modifications, the necessary reasons or modifications will be specified in the minutes of the meeting.